rfo909/CFT/doc/Reference.md

 # ---- User input

-CFT contains the following for asking the user to enter input:
+CFT contains the following for asking the user to enter regular input:

 ```
 value = Input("Enter value").get